BERTs of a feather do not generalize together: Large variability in generalization across models with similar test set

 \subsection{Models and training}

 All of our models consisted of BERT with a linear classifier on top of it outputting labels of \textit{entailment}, \textit{contradiction}, or \textit{neutral}.
-We fine-tuned this model on MNLI using the MNLI fine-tuning code available on the BERT GitHub repository.\footnote{\url{https://github.com/google-research/bert}} We initialized the BERT component of the model with the pre-trained \texttt{bert-base-uncased} weights from the BERT GitHub repository; these weights were obtained by training BERT on a large quantity of natural text.
-All of our instances of fine-tuning used these same initial BERT weights, but they all used different, random initial weights for the classifier.
-The fine-tuning process then modified the weights of both the BERT component and the classifier.
-We ran 100 instances of this fine-tuning.
-Following \newcite{devlin2018bert}, we varied only two things across fine-tuning runs: (i) the random initial weights of the classifier and (ii) the order in which examples were sampled during training.
-All other aspects, including the initial pre-trained weights of the BERT component, were held constant across all 100 runs.
+We fine-tuned 100 instances of this model on MNLI using the fine-tuning code from the BERT GitHub repository.\footnote{\url{github.com/google-research/bert}} The BERT component of each instance was initialized with the pre-trained \texttt{bert-base-uncased} weights.
+For evaluation on HANS, we translated outputs of \textit{contradiction} and \textit{neutral} into a single \textit{non-entailment} label, following \newcite{mccoy2019right}.
+The fine-tuning process proceeded for 3 epochs and modified the weights of both the BERT component and the classifier.
+Following \newcite{devlin2018bert}, across fine-tuning runs we varied only (i) the random initial weights of the classifier and (ii) the order in which training examples were presented.
+All other aspects, including the initial pre-trained weights of the BERT component, were held constant.